WPTechInnovation/wpw-doc-dev/docs/romania-hackathon.md

 * 	Placeholder 1
 * 	Placeholder 2

-Please bear in mind that whilst the Worldpay Within SDK is open source, the code repos above may have different licencing.
+Please bear in mind that whilst the Worldpay Within SDK is open source, the code repos above may have different licensing.